vlang/v/doc/docs.md

 V can translate your C code to human readable V code and generate V wrappers on top of C libraries.

+C2V uses Clang's AST to generate V, so to translate a file from C to V, you have to have Clang installed on your machine.

 Let's create a simple program `test.c` first: